Mid-Life Men

-As with younger men, swimming is the leading activity involved in fatal incidents among 35 to 49-year-old men, closely followed by boating activities - powerboating, fishing and canoeing.
+As with younger adults, swimming is the leading activity involved in fatal drowning among 35 to 64-year-olds, closely followed by boating activities - powerboating, fishing and canoeing.
+Men have higher drowning rates than women in this age category.

-- Half of fatal incidents involved alcoholic beverage consumption - the highest alcohol involvement of any lifestage.
+• 2 in 5 fatal incidents involve alcoholic beverage consumption - the highest alcohol involvement of any life stage.

 :::